-- I. The natural resources considered in this section, whether imported or home produced, are the fossil fuels, metalliferous and bulk minerals, forest products and re-usable waste products, all of which provide basic raw materials. - 2.
-Primary raw materials are those derived more or less directly from Nature and comprise three classes: - 2.I Non-renewable materials, such as oil, coal, natural gas, uranium, salt, refractory clays, glass-making sand, which are either destroyed or irreversibly converted in use. - 2.2 Re-usable materials, such as water and most metals, which maintain their primary characteristics and can be recycled.
+12100 The natural resources considered in this section, whether imported or home produced, are the fossil fuels, metalliferous and bulk minerals, forest products and re-usable waste products, all of which provide basic raw materials.

+- 12200 Primary raw materials are those derived more or less directly from Nature and comprise three classes: - 12201 Non-renewable materials, such as oil, coal, natural gas, uranium, salt, refractory clays, glass-making sand, which are either destroyed or irreversibly converted in use. - 12202 Re-usable materials, such as water and most metals, which maintain their primary characteristics and can be recycled. - 12203 Biologically renewable materials, such as cotton, wool, flax, wood pulp and so on. - 12300 Secondary raw materials are those by products from industrial, commercial, domestic and agricultural processes which can be re-used, scrap of various kinds, and the derivatives of primary sources, such as plastics, chemicals and bricks.

-- 2.3 Biologically renewable materials, such as cotton, wool, flax, wood pulp and so on. - 3.
-Secondary raw materials are those by-products from industrial, commercial domestic and agricultural processes which can be re-used, scrap of various kinds, and the derivatives of primary sources, such as plastics, chemicals and bricks. - 4.
-Economic growth cannot be maintained in industries based on the consumption of non-renewable raw materials because they are in finite supply.
+- Economic growth cannot be maintained in industries based on the consumption of non-renewable raw materials because they are in finite supply.
 A point will be reached at which demand will be greater than supply regardless of whether there is growth or stable consumption, after which there will be contraction and ultimately collapse of industries based on them.
-Materials substitution is only viable when the substitute itself is not of a non-renewable kind. - 5.
-In the case of re-usable materials, after the point at which supply matches demand, under any specific set of economic conditions, is reached a continuation of industries based on them will depend increasingly on the efficiency of recycling, until, on depletion of the primary source, dependence on the recycled material will be total.
+Materials substitution is only viable when the substitute itself is not of a non-renewable kind. - Industries based on re-usable materials will depend increasingly on recycled materials as the raw materials become scarcer.
 In order to maintain production of primary ores it is possible to work metal deposits of increasingly lower grade if economic conditions permit.
-This, and the extraction of the metal, however, is highly energy intensive and in an energy deficient situation the minimum grade of exploitable ore will most probably rise, thus bringing about shortages of metals regardless of their abundances. - 6.
-Biologically renewable raw materials are not subject to the same limitations on growth as those in the other classes because they utilise an extra-terrestrial source of energy (sunlight) for their generation.
+This, and the extraction of the metal, however, is highly energy intensive and in an energy deficient situation the minimum grade of exploitable ore will most probably rise, thus bringing about shortages of metals regardless of their abundances. - Biologically renewable raw materials are not subject to the same limitations on growth as those in the other classes because they utilise an extra-terrestrial source of energy (sunlight) for their generation.
 Progressively increasing consumption of these raw materials is possible if productivity per unit of land can be increased, more land is available and there is energy for cultivation, cropping and processing.
 If these can be achieved in conjunction with efficient recycling either growth can be maintained or primary production can be limited to that required to make up the deficit between total demand and that met by recycling.

-In recognition that primary raw materials are either in finite supply or subject to sufficient external limitations to make growth in production unrealistic, the long term aims are to achieve controlled minimum consumption of primary raw materials phasing out entirely the use of non-renewable materials for routine purposes and maximum conservation of their derivatives.
+12700 In recognition that primary raw materials are either in finite supply or subject to sufficient external limitations to make growth in production unrealistic, the long term aims are to achieve controlled minimum consumption of primary raw materials phasing out entirely the use of non-renewable materials for routine purposes and maximum conservation of their derivatives.